The Blenheim Project's Laraine Start, Brendan McGrath and Sarah Cahn.

-The 2014 Golborne Road Festival on Sunday 27th July was blessed with a warm sunny day and locals and visitors made the most of it.
-An estimated 3,000 people came to Golborne Road to enjoy the music, food and sports activities.
-Take a look at some photos to get a flavour of the dayll
+An estimated 3,000 people came to the 2014 Golborne Road Festival in July to enjoy a warm sunny day with music, food and sports activities.
+Take a look at some photos to get a flavour of the day

 New school for Golborne